naparuba/tanuki-www/content/pages/docs/agent/encryption.md

 ## Gossip Encryption

-Enabling gossip encryption only requires that you set an encryption key when starting the Consul agent.
+Enabling gossip encryption only requires that you set an encryption key when starting the XXX agent.
 The key can be set by setting the `encrypt` parameter in a configuration file for the agent.
 The key must be 16-bytes that are base64 encoded.
-The easiest method to obtain a cryptographically suitable key is by using `consul keygen`.
+The easiest method to obtain a cryptographically suitable key is by using `XXX keygen`.

 ```
-$ consul keygen
+$ XXX keygen
 cg8StVXbQJ0gPvMd9o7yrg==
 ```